 Such subpoenas often require the attendance of an individual to testify in court, before a Grand Jury, or other legally empowered body.

 If a subpoena is received and you are the named individual, you must accept.
-Notify the Office of Legal Counsel if the subject matter of the testimony will be related to your position with the University of if TBR or the University is involved.
+Notify the Office of Legal Counsel if the subject matter of the testimony will be related to your position with the University of if the University or its Board of Trustees is involved.
 Advise your supervisor.
 If you have any questions, refer the questions to the Office of Legal Counsel.

 Refer them to the Office of Legal Counsel and notify the Office of Legal Counsel of the contact.

 If you are an employee, consider talking with your supervisor.
-If you are dissatisfied or are uncomfortable, students and employees may contact the Affirmative Action Office (AAO) at (901) 678-2713 or visit the office at 156 Administration Building.
-The AAO staff can discuss your concerns, help you clarify your allegations and work through various alternatives to resolve the matter.
-If you want to file a formal complaint with the University, the AAO staff will investigate and make a recommendation as to whether discrimination occurred, along with potential corrective action.
+If you are dissatisfied or are uncomfortable, students and employees may contact the Office for Institutional Equity (OIE) at (901) 678-2713 or visit the office at 156 Administration Building.
+The OIE staff can discuss your concerns, help you clarify your allegations and work through various alternatives to resolve the matter.
+If you want to file a formal complaint with the University, the OIE staff will investigate and make a recommendation as to whether discrimination occurred, along with potential corrective action.

-Staff from the Office of Legal Counsel, the Affirmative Action Office or Human Resource Department can work with supervisors and administrators to review actions in light of claims of harassment and to respond to those complaints.
+Staff from the Office of Legal Counsel, the Office for Institutional Equity or Human Resource Department can work with supervisors and administrators to review actions in light of claims of harassment and to respond to those complaints.
 It is important to take such allegations seriously and insure that they are addressed.

 Harassment is reprehensible and will not be tolerated by the University.
 The University of Memphis strives to provide a place of work and study free of sexual harassment, intimidation, or exploitation.
 It is expected that students, faculty and staff will treat each other with respect.